srich36/TodayILearned/til_docs/OS/Storage.md

 - **Raw disk** Special programs can access a partition as a sequential sequence of logical blocks with *no* file system data structures -> this is raw disk (and uses raw I/O) and is used for swap space
   - Raw I/O bypasses all file system services like prefetching, filenames, directories, etc.
   - Some databases use raw IO because they can specify exactly where things are stored

+## Bootstrapping

+- Bootstrap program is stored in flash memory (essentially EEPROM)
+- Generally the bootstrap loader (stored in flash memory) loads in a full bootstrap program into secondary storage
+  - The bootstrap loader is grub for linux
+  - The full bootstrap program is stored at a fix memory location - the bootstrap loader instructs the hardware to load the program into memory.
+The full program then loads the OS
+- *MBR* (Master Boot Record) - Where bootstrap code is stored